-Did you know that over 90% of packaging used in the world is made from wood?
+Did you know that over 90% of pallets and skids used for transporting goods in the world are made from wood?

 The UK produces most of its packaging from timber, including wooden pallets, crates and boxes.
 Wood is a durable and renewable material therefore it is ideal for pallets and other transit packaging.